 MSU Email is the centrally supported legacy campus email system.
 (Undergraduate students are using the Spartan Mail Office 365 system.)

 MSU provides an endpoint antivirus protection license for departmental use to protect systems and data against viruses and malware.
+A license is also available for use on personal devices for faculty, researchers, and staff.

 IT Services offers the MSU community Google for Education to use for research, teaching, and collaborative projects.
 The enabled apps in the MSU Education Edition include Google Drive with unlimited storage, Google Sites, Google Classroom, and Google Calendar.
 MSU Google Apps are integrated with MSU NetIDs and passwords and offer increased securities and protections not found in the public version of these applications.